How to Choose the Best Fly Rod for Streamers

 Choosing a fly rod that’s designed for streamer fishing used to be difficult.
-As the big bug movement gains momentum, however, many rod manufacturers have started to make rods specifically designed for big flies and heavy lines.
-Let’s look there for advice. (note: be on the lookout for Sage's new streamer rod called the Payload, coming in August).
+As the big bug movement gains momentum, however, many rod manufacturers have started to make rods specifically designed for big flies and heavy lines like the Sage Payload.

 Another rod that’s made for streamer fishing is the T&T Exocett SS.
 The Exocett SS has a powerful rod tip, shock dampening blank characteristics, and a powerful butt section for heightened lifting power.
 Power, power, power.
 Again, this rod is fast action which is a serious streamer angler’s best bet.
 A rod that’s lightweight and fast action will make casting big flies much more efficient.
 And easier… not that you’re faint of hand.

 Streamers can be used to target a variety of freshwater species.
 Naturally, rod choice depends on target species.
 If you’re fishing big flies from a drift boat for Brown Trout out west (Kelly Galloup style), a 6wt or 7wt is probably up to the task.
 If you’re chasing down big Smallmouth Bass in Michigan like Mike Schultz, upgrading to an 8wt will maximize casting and fish-fighting efficiency.
 Bigger fish = bigger rod.
+The G. Loomis NRX+ Swim Fly is the perfect rod for this scenario.
 Chasing Musky or Pike?
 Another upgrade may be required (see our posts about choosing a fly rod for Pike and Musky).

 Shorter rods allow improved accuracy at shorter distances.
 If you find yourself having to drop a fly in between two trees or right on a river bank, a shorter fly rod will help you do that.
+The Orvis Helios 3D Blackout 8wt is perfect for this.
 Shorter rods also provide maximum lifting power for maneuvering big fish out of tight cover.